KDr2/kdr2.net/source/cl-fastcgi.rst

 You can get it from https://github.com/KDr2/cl-fastcgi .

-cl-fastcgi's API is exactly the same as :ref:`SB-FastCGI <sb-fastcgi>`'s.
+CL-FastCGI's API is exactly the same as :ref:`SB-FastCGI <sb-fastcgi>`'s.

 Differences between :Ref:`SB-FastCGI <sb-fastcgi>`
 -----------------------------------------------------

 **SB-FastCGI**
- - Support SBCL only.
+ - Supports SBCL only.
  - No third-party packages dependences.
- - Support unix-domain-socket/inet-socket/stdin
+ - Supports unix-domain-socket/inet-socket/stdin
  - Multithreaded fastcgi server.

 **CL-FastCGI**